Shopping Cart No items

 What are the side effects of Xarelto?

-Some of the most common side effects of this medication are becoming easily bruised or minor bleeding (such as a nose bleed for example).
+Some of the most common side effects of this medication are becoming easily bruised or minor bleeding (such as a nose bleed or bleeding gums).
 While these are the most common side effects, they are not the only ones that are listed.
-If you have any questions regarding this medication, consult with your doctor.
+Be aware that there are many different possible side effects that may occur.
+Also keep in mind that side effects are a normal response of the body when taking a new medication and should not alarm you.
+If they do become unmanageable or do not subside with time, consult with your doctor.

 Why is Xarelto so expensive?